babakrahimi/babakrahimi/README.md

 ### About

-I lead frontend teams and craft component libraries that scale across products.
+I build frontend systems and craft component libraries that scale across products.
 My focus is on **clean architecture**, **developer experience**, and turning complex requirements into interfaces that feel effortless to use — and maintain.

-Currently leading frontend at **Formilo**, where I'm modernizing legacy UIs with React, Next.js, and a fresh ShadCN + Tailwind design system.

 ### What I care about